natsci-droid/Udacity_DRL_P1_Navigation/README.md

 The neural network that is used by the agent is defined in model.py and the agent pollicy is determined in dqn_agent.py.

-For more information on the Deep Q-Network, read the paper here: [click here](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+For more information on the Deep Q-Network, read the paper [here](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)